Annual General Meeting

 Anti-GBM disease (Goodpasture syndrome)

-Anti-GBM antibody disease is a rare autoimmune disorder in which circulating antibodies are directed against an antigen normally present in the glomerular basement membrane (GBM) in the kidney.
+Anti-GBM disease is a rare autoimmune disorder in which circulating antibodies are directed against an antigen normally present in the glomerular basement membrane (GBM) in the kidney.

 Substance usually protein based, that stimulates production of antibodies that face the perceived threat.